Shrimp Welfare Project

 We intend to work on the demand side, reaching out to relevant stakeholders along the supply chain to improve welfare standards for shrimps.
 Some of the “Asks” we are considering include requiring their suppliers meet certain water quality metrics, incorporate more humane slaughter practices, reduce eyestalk ablation, and limit stocking densities.

 In addition to our supply- and demand-side work, we aim to increase the awareness of shrimp welfare as a cause area by participating in relevant conferences and webinars.
 We also hope to assist in research work relating to the welfare of shrimps.
-Rethink Priorities is currently researching shrimps and prawns, and we may update our intervention(s) based on their published report.

 Are Shrimps Sentient?